-

 For decades, companies have dutifully marched back and forth, loosening the reins when much-needed advancement becomes stifled, then pulling back to feel safe by "restoring order.”
 In 2026, however, the winning model when it comes to data doesn't rely on choosing the "right" side of this perpetual pendulum.
 It’s about deriving power through orchestration across both sides.

-Join Kyle Jourdan, Head of AI Practice at Qlik, as he explores the trends reshaping AI adoption in 2026, and the strategic shifts leaders must make to move from experimentation to enterprise impact.
+Join Kyle Jourdan, Head of AI Practice at Qlik, and Utsav Datta, Head of Data & AI Technology Partners EMEA at AWS, as they explore the trends reshaping AI adoption in 2026, and the strategic shifts leaders must make to move from experimentation to enterprise impact.

 Utsav Datta, Head of Data & AI Technology Partnerships, EMEA -AWS